 I did ask Christopher if he wanted to bite one for the shot, but he declined.

-I shook my head in disbelief before I snatched a chocolate truffle of the plate and bit into it.
+I shook my head in disbelief before I snatched one of the Guinness truffles off the plate and bit into it.
 I hand it to Christopher so I could take the photo.

 Mmmm.
 The flavor of orange in the chocolate is simply marvelous!!
-Wait until you taste these delicious chocolate truffles.
+Wait until you taste these delicious Guiness truffles.

 I hope you enjoyed this recipe.